List of torpedo cruisers of Italy

+Pietro Micca

 In the aftermath of the Italian fleet's defeat at the Battle of Lissa in 1866, the Italian parliament drastically reduced naval budgets.
 By the 1870s, the small budgets precluded the acquisition of a large battle fleet centered on new ironclads like the Duilio class then under construction, and so Admiral Simone Antonio Saint-Bon, then the Italian Minister of the Navy, ordered a small, fast vessel that was armed with torpedoes.
 The experimental vessel was to provide the basis for further such ships, which would increase the combat power of the Regia Marina at a fraction of the cost of a new ironclad.
 The new vessel was one of the first torpedo cruisers to be built by any navy.
 Her flat-bottomed hull prevented her from reaching her intended speed, which meant that she would be unable to catch the ironclads she was intended to destroy.
 She spent little time in active service as a result, and the Italian navy did not build another torpedo cruiser for almost another decade.
 In November 1893, the navy sold the vessel and she was subsequently broken up.

+Tripoli

 By the mid-1880s, Engineering Inspector Benedetto Brin—the designer of the Duilio and Italia-class ironclads—had begun to experiment with the ideas of the Jeune École, which emphasized small, fast, torpedo-armed vessels that could damage or destroy the much larger battleships at a fraction of the cost.
 His first experiment was a new torpedo cruiser that was to correct the defects of Pietro Micca, most importantly her slow speed.
 The new vessel, Tripoli, was nearly 5 kn faster than Pietro Micca, and she carried five torpedo tubes to Pietro Micca's single tube, significantly increasing her offensive power.
 She was so successful that she proved to be the basis for twelve more similar vessels of the Goito and Partenope classes built over the following decade.